Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 Best season:

-Spring for cherry blossoms
+Spring is the time for cherry blossoms.

 How to Get Around London Easily

-- Buses are cheaper and scenic
+- Buses are cheaper and have excellent views.

 A Simple 3-Day London Itinerary: Classics + Hidden Gems